paritytech/substrate-api-sidecar/README.md

 `ln -s .env.myEnv .env.test && yarn start:log-rpc` to use `.env.myEnv` to set ENV variables. (see linux
 commands `ln` and `unlink` for more info.)

-## Debugging fee and payout calculations
+## Debugging staking payout calculations

-It is possible to get more information about the fee and payout calculation process logged to the console.
-Because this fee calculation happens in the statically compiled web assembly part a re-compile with the proper environment variable set is necessary:
+It is possible to get more information about the staking payout calculation process logged to the console.
+Because this payout calculation happens in the statically compiled web assembly part a re-compile with the proper environment variable set is necessary:

 ```bash